-After a huge storm which flooded many areas of this city last week, including my neighborhood, we’re finally having what can be referred to as wonderful spring days.
-Perfect way to start the week.
+After a huge storm that flooded many areas of this city last week, including my neighborhood, we’re finally having what can be referred to as wonderful spring days.
+The perfect way to start the week.

 So when the polls were closed and cranberries emerged the winner of the November challenge, let’s say I was indeed challenged more than ever.
-The closest I had found were guindas which are referred to as sour cherries.
+The closest I had found were sour cherries.
 They taste surprisingly like cranberries and have that deep red hue.
 But they only grow in cold climates, south of the country, and never make it to the city.

 - 3 teaspoons baking powder